InfoLab-SKKU/AD-progression-detection-MRI/README.md

 * [NiBabel](https://nipy.org/nibabel/)

 ## Proposed Framework:
-The proposed framework (3D-CNN-BRNN) is composed of four stages.
-Stage 1 shows the image preprocessing step which includes reorientation of the input volume to standard space, intensity inhomogeneity (bias field) correction, MNI template space registration, and skull stripping.
-Stage 2 is 3D CNN module to extract deep features for the input 3D MRI volume.
-Extracted features are then forwarded to Stage 3 that is bidirectional RNN to capture the temporal features from the extracted sequences in Stage 2.
-In stage 4 visual explanation to spatial and temporal features are provided.
+The proposed framework (3D-CNN-BRNN) is composed of four stages. <i>Stage 1</i> shows the image preprocessing step which includes reorientation of the input volume to standard space, intensity inhomogeneity (bias field) correction, MNI template space registration, and skull stripping. <i>Stage 2</i> is 3D CNN module to extract deep features for the input 3D MRI volume.
+Extracted features are then forwarded to <i>Stage 3</i> that is bidirectional RNN to capture the temporal features from the extracted sequences in <i>Stage 2</i>.
+In <i>stage 4</i> visual explanation to spatial and temporal features are provided.
 This step further validates the generalization of the proposed network that is medically acceptable from the domain expert.

 <img src="images/proposed_framework.png" width="700">